lorenz11/LoRaEvaluationProject/README.md

 ## Intro

-This repo hosts the source code for the embedded part of the evaluation system.
+This repository hosts the source code for a mobile evaluation system for LoRa.
-You can find the other two parts if you follow these links:
-- source code for Android app:

-- source code visualiser and experiment data:
+It contains code for two LoRa devices, code for an Android app for monitoring and control of the LoRa devices, and a Python script, for data visualisation.

 ## Code structure
-## Embedded code
+## Code for the LoRa devices

 ### Implementation